Rear-End Car Crashes

 - A driver fails to properly estimate the distance and runs into a stopped driver at a red light or stop sign

-- Rear-end collisions that happen while vehicles are merging into oncoming traffic, especially if the driver in the rear is checking to see if it’s safe to merge and not closely watching the driver in front.
+- Rear-end collisions that happen while vehicles are merging into oncoming traffic, especially if the driver in the rear is checking to see if it’s safe to merge or change lanes and not closely watching the driver in front.

 - Aggressive driving